-3. Who does this policy apply to

-This policy and associated procedures are for:

-- All CHS's employees

-- All CHS's contractors

-- Apprentices, volunteers, and students working within any department within CHS.

-4. What do we mean by adult safeguarding?

-- 4.1 Adult safeguarding is the term used to describe the process and activity of protecting adults with care and support needs from neglect or abuse (adults at risk).
+Who does this policy apply to This policy and associated procedures are for: ☐ All CHS's employees □ All CHS's contractors Apprentices, volunteers, and students working within any department within CHS.
+CHS's Board What do we mean by adult safeguarding?
+4.1 Adult safeguarding is the term used to describe the process and activity of protecting adults with care and support needs from neglect or abuse (adults at risk).
 However, the person does not have to actually be in receipt of care and support to be included.
-The Care Act 2014 describes the scope of safeguarding as being where a local authority has reasonable cause to suspect that an adult in its area (whether or not ordinarily resident there): - Has needs for care and support (whether or not the authority is meeting any of those needs) - Is experiencing, or is at risk of, abuse or neglect, and - As a result of those needs is unable to protect him or herself against the abuse or neglect or the risk of it. - 4.2 An overriding principle in adult safeguarding is to ensure that we are at all times person centered and not process driven; it is about outcomes not just a tick box or form filling exercise.

-The Care Act (2014) states:

-"Making safeguarding personal means it should be person-led and outcome-focused.
+The Care Act 2014 describes the scope of safeguarding as being where a local authority has reasonable cause to suspect that an adult in its area (whether or not ordinarily resident there): Has needs for care and support (whether or not the authority is meeting any of those needs) □ Is experiencing, or is at risk of, abuse or neglect, and ☐ As a result of those needs is unable to protect him or herself against the abuse or neglect or the risk of it.
+4.2 An overriding principle in adult safeguarding is to ensure that we are at all times person centred and not process driven; it is about outcomes not just a tick box or form filling exercise.
+The Care Act (2014) states: "Making safeguarding personal means it should be person-led and outcome-focused."
 It engages the person in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control as well as improving quality of life, wellbeing and safety." (p.233).
+The principles of safeguarding □ Empowerment - presumption of person led decisions and informed consent.
+Prevention - it is better to take action before harm occurs.
+Proportionality - proportionate and least intrusive response appropriate to the risk presented.